 In fact, the U.S.-China trade war is very real right now, and I know lots of entrepreneurs who are worried that it’s going to have a negative effect on the way they develop their products.

-It’s really easy for me to sit here and tell you to simply “move your product development operation to another country.”
+Easy for me to say, “Move your product development operation to another country.”

 The problem is that China is so important to us because it’s easier to manufacture there.
 They have a greater number of raw materials.
 If, for example, you shifted your operations to Vietnam because you thought it was cheaper, you would have to spend more time and money importing those essential raw materials.

 It’s easy to look at Nike and say “bit they’re shifting away from China,” which is true.
 But Nike has the money to do that – many of us don’t.
 If you’re a modest seller on Amazon, moving your operations is going to cost you too much money, and it could also mean you spend a lot of time offline.

 While the trade war is real and frustrating, doing business in China is still cheaper than doing business elsewhere.
 If you’re worried about the costs of a trade war, talk to your manufacturer about negotiating a price reduction.